Links on Android Authority may earn us a commission. Learn more.

 Here's how to measure a TV before you put it in your home

-Many people believe that you can simply look at the advertised screen size of a new TV to figure out if it will a good fit right for your designated room.
-However, the advertised size is usually not the actual size of the TV.
-In this article, we will show you how to measure a TV so you can get a more accurate reading, so you can place it in your room with confidence.
+Some people assume that you can look at the advertised screen size of a new TV to figure out if it will fit a room.
+That’s not the craziest line of thinking, but in practice, what’s advertised isn’t enough information to go on.
+In this guide, we’ll show you how to measure a TV to get a more accurate reading and place it in your room with confidence.

 Read more: The best cheap 4K TVs you can buy